Interstate 476: Pennsylvania Turnpike Northeast Extension

 Once widening was completed from Mid-County to Lansdale, a similar project began on the next segment of highway, from Lansdale to Quakertown.
 As done on the first project, the Lansdale–Quakertown segment was rebuilt in two sections, with a southern half started in late 2017, widening the road to six lanes with full shoulders.
 Advance work began in early 2013 with replacement of several bridges in this area north of Lansdale, with work on the actual widening beginning in late 2017.
 Widening of this section was completed in late 2020.
+In April 2022, construction began on widening the northern section of the roadway between Lansdale and Quakertown, with completion expected in early 2025.